jazzsequence/book-review-library/readme.txt

 I sat down with a librarian and a volunteer at the [Open Classroom charter school library](http://ocslc.org/library/) and asked them what they wanted from the website.
 The result is this plugin.
 It was built with a real use-case in mind based on specific feedback I received about things they wanted to share with the school and wider community.
 If you have questions or suggestions, feel free to [let me know](http://jazzsequence.com/about/).

+== Note ==

+This plugin hasn't been in active development for a while.
+However a major revision/rewrite has been planned for some time.
+The plugin is stable and works with all versions of WordPress and I'm happy to review/merge pull requests on the [GitHub repo](https://github.com/jazzsequence/book-review-library) or respond to support queries you may have but no new features are planned until after the rewrite is complete.

 == Shortcodes & Shortcode Parameters ==